Dead Heat on a Merry-Go-Round

 A smiling James Coburn

 James Coburn’s time as an A list star lasted only… how long?
 A year?
 Three?
-1966’s Dead Heat on a Merry-Go-Round is emblematic of the films that took Coburn to the top rung and then pulled him off it again.
-Key exhibit here is Our Man Flint, also from 1966 – a bona fide hit giving him a star vehicle after having been eye-catching in other people’s hits, like The Magnificent Seven, The Great Escape and Charade.
-Dead Heat was not a hit but it didn’t stop Coburn returning to the Flint teat again and again, milking it dry with successive films – In Like Flint, Waterhole Three, The President’s Analyst, Duffy, Candy – comedy … Read more
+1966’s Dead Heat on a Merry-Go-Round is emblematic of the series of films that took Coburn to the top rung and then pulled him off it again.
+Key exhibit here is Our Man Flint, also from 1966 – a bona-fide hit giving him a star vehicle after having been eye-catching in other people’s films – The Magnificent Seven, The Great Escape and Charade to name but three.
+Dead Heat was not a hit but it didn’t stop Coburn returning to the comedy caper teat again and again, milking it dry with successive films – In Like Flint, Waterhole Three, … Read more

 Men in War